 - Read The Task of the Mask with your child.
 You won’t regret it.

 Face coverings are not recommended for children under the age of 2 years or for children with cognitive or respiratory impairments in which masks may be a choking or suffocation hazard.
 Homemade or purchased cloth face coverings are fine for most people to wear.
 Face coverings should be snug and comfortable so your child is not readjusting it and touching their face frequently.
 The covering should be worn over the nose and mouth for adequate protection and should be washed frequently, ideally after each use.
 Professional grade masks like N-95 masks should be reserved for medical professionals on the front lines who have increased risk of exposure to coronavirus and are not recommended for children unless they are immunocompromised or would be considered high risk if they contracted COVID-19.
-Although the number of cases of COVID-19 are decreasing, it is more important than ever to continue following the social distancing guidelines, especially as the weather gets nicer in the city.
+Although the number of cases of COVID-19 are decreasing, it is more important than ever to continue following the social distancing guidelines, especially as the weather gets nicer in NYC.
 Even with the use of masks outside in public, be sure to maintain social distancing (of at least 6 feet) when possible and be sure to practice good hand hygiene.
 If you have any symptoms or are feeling ill, you should remain at home.
 If you have further questions, feel free to reach out to any of us here at Premier Pediatrics.
 We are more than happy to help provide guidance on this topic.